MystenLabs/narwhal/benchmark/README.md

 ```
 $ fab local
 ```
 This command first recompiles your code in `release` mode (and with the `benchmark` feature flag activated), thus ensuring you always benchmark the latest version of your code.
 This may take a long time the first time you run it.
-It then generates the configuration files and keys for each node, and runs the benchmarks with the specified parameters.
-It finally parses the logs and displays a summary of the execution similarly to the one below.
-All the configuration and key files are hidden JSON files; i.e., their name starts with a dot (`.`), such as `.committee.json`.
+The command then generates the configuration files and keys for each node, and runs the benchmarks with the specified parameters.
+Finally, `fab local` parses the logs and displays a summary of the execution resembling the one below.
+All the configuration and key files are hidden JSON files; i.e., their names start with a dot (`.`), such as `.committee.json`.

+Here is sample output:
 ```
 -----------------------------------------
  SUMMARY: